TOOLS

 Part-of-speech Tagging

-The Pos-tagging Tool allows you to computationally add part-of-speech tags to texts or collections of texts in more than 60 languages and download the resulting pos-tagged texts.
+The POS-tagging Tool allows you to computationally add part-of-speech tags to texts or collections of texts in more than 60 languages and download the resulting pos-tagged texts.
 This can be used, for example, to identify only the nouns used in your collection of text, or to disambiguate when a word of interest can be used as both a noun and verb.

 Corpus Text Cleaning

-The Corpus-cleaning Tool allows you to remove and replace words, tags, and other elements from the text data that you upload (of course you can then download the cleaned texts too).
+The Corpus Cleaning Tool allows you to remove and replace words, tags, and other elements from the text data that you upload (of course you can then download the cleaned texts too).
 This allows you to quickly remove some repetitive structures that might otherwise impact on the analysis of your texts.

 Network Analysis

-The Network-Analysis Tool allows you to generate and download network graphs based on your data.
+The Network Analysis Tool allows you to generate and download network graphs based on your data.
 Instead of a collection of texts, you will need to provide structured data describing the edges and their weights in your network of interest.

 Topic Modelling

-The Topic-Model Tool allows you to generate your own custom topic models using unsupervised and supervised LDA and download the results in an MS Excel spreadsheet.
+The Topic Modelling Tool allows you to generate your own custom topic models using unsupervised and supervised LDA and download the results in an MS Excel spreadsheet.
 Topic modelling can allow ‘distant reading’ approaches to examine the contents of a large number of texts without needing to exhaustively read all of them.

 Sentiment Analysis

-The Sentiment-Analysis Tool allows you to perform a sentiment analysis on your texts and download the results in an MS Excel spreadsheet.
+The Sentiment Analysis Tool allows you to perform a sentiment analysis on your texts and download the results in an MS Excel spreadsheet.
 This tool uses a word level sentiment scoring approach to estimate whether your texts are more ‘positive’ (“This sandwich is great!”), or ‘negative’ (“The worst sandwich I’ve ever been served”).
 This can also be used to examine eight basic emotional associations of the words in your texts.

 Reporting Errors